keithbreazeale/keithbreazeale.github.io/README.md

 Below are the code reviews that I have completed based on specific categories.

 ## Software Design and Engineering and Database Category
-The artifact that I am choosing for both the Software Engineering/Design and Database categories is the “Grazioso Salvare Animal Finder Application.
+The artifact that I am choosing for both the Software Engineering/Design and Database categories is the “Grazioso Salvare Animal Finder Application."
 This application has a Python front end and utilizes MongoDB (NoSQL) for it’s database.
 This artifact was developed in the CS 340: Client/Server Development course at SNHU.
 I was tasked with creating a web application that interfaces with existing animal shelter databases.
 The goal is to identify and categorize dogs suitable for various rescue scenarios like water rescue, mountain/wilderness rescue, disaster recovery, and scent tracking for specific individuals.
 This application streamlines interaction with individual dog profiles sourced from a MongoDB database.
 The user interface will be a user-friendly and intuitive dashboard accessible to clients.
 This approach leverages the Model-View-Controller (MVC) software design pattern, providing a structured and organized framework.
 Additionally, the application will incorporate a RESTful protocol, extending the capabilities of the HTTP protocol to offer an application programming interface (API) for seamless communication between components.
 This combination of technologies aims to enhance usability, minimize errors, and optimize training time.
 The video version of the Code Review can be found [here.](https://www.youtube.com/watch?v=I1r4QC94PJw)